-Model calculations by the BMSGPK have shown that vaccinating children makes a very good contribution to reducing or even preventing the spread of influenza: an 80 % coverage rate in children leads according to a study by Tsang et. al to a 61% reduction in influenza cases in the unvaccinated adult population.
-To prevent concurrent influenza and COVID-19, influenza vaccination was included in the free Children's Vaccine Program for the first time in the 2020/21 season in Austria.
-There was also a greatly expanded range of vaccinations for adults: in some regions vaccination was offered with discounts or even for free.
+Model calculations by the BMSGPK have shown that vaccinating children makes a very good contribution to reducing or even preventing the spread of influenza: an 80 % coverage rate in children leads according to a study by Tsang et. al to a 61 % reduction in influenza cases in the unvaccinated adult population.
+To prevent concurrent influenza and COVID-19, influenza vaccination was included in the free Children's Vaccine Program for the first time in the 2020/21 season in Austria and is still included in it.
+In some federal states, there is a widespread offer of vaccinations, some of which are free or at reduced costs for adults.